 Many of the functions in PROST are not necessarily due for replacement but PROST is absolutely in need of a major overhaul/enhancement or replacement.
-IBM IMS is still a very good base for further development.
-However, it seems like the executives prefer an "out-of-the-box"-solution from a major PDM vendor using a "modern" server/client technique.
-However such a solution isn't a solution without a lot of adaptions and additions!
-The chosen solution for VCE to-day is actually KOLA – again – but it may take some time!
+IBM IMS is still an exceptionally good base for further development.
+However, it seems like the executives prefer an ”out-of-the-box”-solution from a major PDM vendor using a ”modern” server/client technique.
+However, such a solution isn’t a solution without massive adaptions and additions!

-A PDM application has to be very versatile and flexible.
-It has to live through growth with new companies being added and integrated as owned or as partners.
+A PDM application must be very versatile and flexible.
+It must live through growth with new companies being added and integrated as owned or as partners.
 The PDM application will even have to be able to cope with sold companies where it has to be possible to extract all the information related to the sold company.
 Not always easy!
-Volvo BM had to do this when the tractor business were sold to Valmet.
+Volvo BM had to do this when the tractor business was sold to Valmet.
 Volvo CE had to do this again when Euclid were sold to Hitachi.

 This little story, out of the real life, tells quite a lot about which requirements that have to be fulfilled by a good and flexible PDM application.
-It has to be able to cope with a dynamic environment:
+It must be able to cope with a dynamic environment:

-The Extended Enterprise developing and manufacturing complex Mechatronic Products existing in a very global world.
+The Extended Enterprise developing and manufacturing complex Mechatronic Products in a global world.

 Develop Products anywhere and manufacture them anywhere is a must requirement!

 It is quite obvious that there just isn’t any PDM applications ”out-of-a-box” that can meet the requirements at any industry that started development of PDM applications in 1967 and already have had most of the functions for many years.
 What to-day’s PDM vendors offer as new and modern, often lack several functions our users have grown used to.